Project: Qhronology (https://github.com/lgbishop/qhronology)

 raise ValueError(

-"""The state's :python:`spec` list must contain only lists or tuples."""
+"""The object's :python:`spec` list must contain only lists or tuples."""

 )